lukacpp/rnr_anticheat/README.md

 Some checks are unfinished or disabled in the source, so this should be treated as a prototype rather than a production security system.

-## Building

-Open `rnr_ac.sln` in Visual Studio.
-The included legacy project builds a 32-bit Windows DLL and uses the older `.vcproj` format.
-Importing or upgrading the project will likely be necessary in a modern Visual Studio version.

 ## Status

 Archived and unmaintained.
 The implementation relies on old GoldSrc structures, offsets, and Windows APIs and is not expected to work unchanged with current game builds.